Descanonge/fronts-toolbox/docs/dev-guide.rst

 =====================

-Front detection algorithms and filters will typically work on a 2D image, but it is useful to accomodate additional dimensions (like time for instance).
+Front detection algorithms and filters will typically work on a 2D image, but it is useful to accommodate additional dimensions (like time for instance).
-This necessites dealing with looping over those dimensions and specifying axes placement.
+This necessitates dealing with looping over those dimensions and specifying axes placement.

 For Numpy, if you intend to compile your function with Numba, using